ataztech910/nextjs_cookbook/README.md

   1. Creating a component for authorisation.
 Mockup (5)
   2. Tests first.
 Lets create test for component (5)
   3. Following the test guide to create UI (5)
   4. REST and GraphQL.
-Easy implementation
+Easy implementation AWS Amplify
+    - Using Next JS as API server (2)
+    - NextJS API routing (2)
+    - Setting up for Graph QL.
+Models and classes (7)
     - Setting up the REST way of getting data.
 Services and functions (7)
-    - Setting up Appollo for Graph QL.
-Models and classes.
-Start with local (7)
   5. Comparing both ways of data modeling (6)
     - REST way authorisation (3)
     - GraphQL authorisation (3)